hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

 A new struct variable `registeredInstances` has been added to the static class to keep track of the mixins.
 The key will be the name of the mixin class and the value is an array of all instances that have had the mixin applied to it.

-Now we just need to create a methods to retrieve and manage the `registeredInstances`.
+Now we just need to create a methods to retrieve/manage the `registeredInstances` and to check the types applied to specific instances.

 ##### Mixin.gml
 ```gml